 When a defendant is charged with Obstruction of Telephone Service in Denver, the prosecutor must be able to prove each and every element of C.R.S.
 18-9-306.5.
 They will attempt to convince jury members beyond a reasonable doubt that the defendant indeed prevented, obstructed, or delayed the telephone communication of another person.
 As criminal defense attorneys, we aim to point out intricacies that prevent this from happening.

 It is of the utmost importance that you not speak with law enforcement if you’ve been contacted regarding an obstruction of telephone service situation.
 Police and investigators will pretend to want your side of the story.
 This false ploy is just a tactic meant to strengthen chances of a conviction.
 Remember to exercise your right to remain silent and not provide any information or statements.
-Instead, contact the unparalleled criminal defense attorneys at O’Malley and Sawyer and put our unmatched expertise by your side in court.
+Instead, contact the unparalleled criminal defense attorneys at Sawyer Legal Group and put our unmatched expertise by your side in court.

 Photo Credit: Pexels – it’s me neosiam